splunk-soar-connectors/awsdynamodb/README.md

   To update an existing item in an AWS DynamoDB table, we use the Update Item operation.
 We must provide the key of the item that we want to update.
 We must also provide an update expression, indicating the attributes that you want to modify and the values that you want to assign to them.
-  There are 4 operations update expression suppports :
+  There are 4 operations update expression supports :

   - <a
     href="https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Expressions.UpdateExpressions.html#Expressions.UpdateExpressions.SET"